paulharter/fam/README.md

  - **use_cas** - A boolean which if true uses the default rev/cas collision protection of Couch DBs but if false always forces a document update as if this mechanism didn't exist
  - **additional_fields** - A boolean which if true lets you add arbitrary additional top level attributes to an object and if flase will throw an exception when you try.
  - **fields** - A dict of named fields that map to the top level attributes of the underlying json documents.
 See below for use.

+These classes have these methods provided by GenericObject:

+- **get(cls, db, key)** - Instantiate an instance of this class using the document with this key from this database

+And their instances have:

+- **save(self, db)** - Save this object to this database
+- **delete(self, db)** - Remove this object from this database

 GenericObject also provides six callbacks that occur as documents are saved and deleted